deltachat/deltachat-pages/ca/help.md

 ## Can I re-use by existing private key?

-- Yes.
+- Si.
 The best way is to send an Autocrypt Setup Message from the other e-mail client.
 Look for sth. like **Start Autocrypt Setup Transfer** in the settings of the other client and follow the instructions shown there.

 - Alternatively, you can import the key manually at "Advanced settings / Manage private keys".
 Caution: Make sure, the key is not protected by a password or remove it before.